LCDA, KPMG Report: A Majority of Fortune 1000 Boardrooms Lack a Latino Perspective

 While nearly 1 in 5 U.S. residents are Latino, in 2021, only 31% of Fortune 1000 companies had a Latino director on their board, up from 23% in 2019.
 Just 4% of Fortune 1000 boards had two Latino directors and a mere 1% had three or more.

 "Many boardrooms are missing out on key market insight by not seeking Hispanic/Latino directors for their boards.
-At $2.7 trillion, https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=&cad=rja&uact=8&ved=2ahUKEwjwmdOZ3aD7AhXKkmoFHXx4DcAQFnoECBgQAQ&url=https%3A%2F%2Fwww.nbcnews.com%2Fnews%2Flatino%2Fus-latino-economic-output-rank-5th-world-gdp-according-new-study-rcna48740&usg=AOvVaw22nqLpQqFcKHuj1ebSIsYBthe Latino GDP serves as an engine of economic growth.
+At $2.7 trillion, the Latino GDP serves as an engine of economic growth.
 Companies would be wise to include a Latino perspective in their boardroom," stated Elizabeth Oliver-Farrow, LCDA Board Chair.
 "Following a decades-long impasse, LCDA has contributed to notable progress with the strongest number of Latinos appointments in the last three years.
 Yet still in 21st Century America, it is unacceptable that Hispanics/Latinos remain the least tapped and most underrepresented group in America's corporate boardrooms," continued Oliver-Farrow.

 This annual report is part of an ongoing partnership between the LCDA and KPMG that measures Latino representation on Fortune 1000 boards by industry and by the states in which companies are headquartered.
 It also researched the gender, age, board, and committee service of Latino directors.